Derpacell/The-Gaming-Room/README.md

 # The-Gaming-Room-ReadME
- Journal entry for Week 8
+ Journal entry for Class Week 8

 1. Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?